MLB: Harper’s Mike Trout Talk Leads To Tampering Call

 Trout is under contract with the Angels for two more years, and if he doesn’t sign an extension with the Angels before then, he’ll be eligible for free agency after the 2020 season.
 Trout, per The Inquisitr, has said that he doesn’t want to engage in extension talks during spring training or the regular season.

-A native of Millville, N.J., Trout grew up a fan of the Phillies, and is a regular presence at Philadelphia Eagles home games.
+A native of Millville, N.J., Trout grew up a fan of the Phillies and is a regular presence at Philadelphia Eagles home games.
 He even vacationed with Eagles quarterback Carson Wentz, going on a hunting trip during the Eagles’ bye week last November, per USA Today.

 Major League Baseball has sanctioned players in the past for similar violations, such as when David Ortiz of the Red Sox, at the All-Star Game in 2016, received a warning letter from baseball for saying that the Red Sox should sign Edwin Encarnacion, who at the time played for the Toronto Blue Jays, per ESPN.
 Ortiz was not fined, however.